University of New Hampshire

 UNH President Dean signs IEN/Second Nature Call to Action for Higher Education Leadership | University of New Hampshire Website

-- On the 50th anniversary of Earth Day, President Dean signed a cal to action that aims to accelerate climate solutions in higher education institutions
+- On the 50th anniversary of Earth Day, President Dean signed a call to action that aims to accelerate climate solutions in higher education institutions

 Sustainable Investing at UNH | University of New Hampshire Website

-- Part of UNH's investment pool is comprised of ESG-targeted assets and ESG-screened active and passive (index) funds, in order to achieve better operational performance, innovation, and risk management within their investments.
+- Part of UNH's investment pool is composed of ESG-targeted assets and ESG-screened active and passive (index) funds, in order to achieve better operational performance, innovation, and risk management within their investments.

 UNH Expands Sustainability Leadership with Alignment of Investments and Values | UNH Newsroom, May 2019

 - UNH completed the transition of 16% of its investable assets to ESG investments as it works to align the university's investments and sustainable values